-Some of the participants in the second Spiritual
+Some of the participants in the second Spiritual Leadership Seminar, Kinshasa, DRC, June 13-16, 2012

-I'm just back from a week of teaching at the Conference Center of the Central Congo Episcopal Area in Kinshasa, Democratic Republic of the Congo.
-It was the second of three spiritual leadership seminars GBOD is offering this year with lay and clergy leaders primarily from the greater Kinshasa area.
+year with lay and clergy leaders primarily from the greater Kinshasa area.
 The third will be in September.
-This particular week focused on United Methodist worship, sacramental theology and practice.
+This particular week focused on United Methodist

 "Un sacrifice édifiant"-- a fine turn of phrase.
 In French, adjectives and adjective-like modifiers generally follow rather than precede the nouns they modify.
 This may seem strange to us in English, but I happen to sense a wonderful logic to it.
 It's the noun that matters first.
 The adjective only tells us how or why it matters in a particular way.
 The emphasis remains on the noun.